-If you’re in the market for a new house you’ll spend a lot of your spare time attending open homes.
-Open house inspections are a chance for potential buyers to not only have a look at a potential new home, but to ask questions to get understanding of the house and its history.
+If you're in the market for a new house you'll spend a lot of your spare time attending open homes.
+Open house inspections are a chance for potential buyers to not only have a look at a potential new home, but to ask questions to get an understanding of the house and its history, and get a feel for the neighbourhood.

 Whether you're attending your first open home or your hundredth, it helps to know what you're looking for.
 To help you avoid buying a money pit, we've compiled a list of things to look out for while you look for the right property.